 - Paranoia, and more

 At a certain point, it’s just too much.
 And for the folks who use cannabis medicinally, there used to be no other alternative.
 Prescription meds often have terrible side effects, so patients who were able to would turn to cannabis.
-But what if they’re sick and tired of getting unbelievably “high” just to get some symptom relief?
+But what if they’re sick and tired of getting unbelievably “high”?
+What if they want to enjoy a more sober cannabis experience?

 Shifting Back to Normalcy

 That’s where CBD comes into play.
 Growing cannabis for high CBD content wasn’t a phenomenon until just a few years ago.
-The general consensus used to be that THC was the only thing helping with people’s ailments.
 Now though, everybody and their brother has heard of CBD, and many people swear by it.

-Thanks to the CBD revolution, cannabis growers are realizing the importance and health benefits of a balanced cannabinoid profile.
+Thanks to the CBD revolution, cannabis growers are realizing the importance of a balanced cannabinoid profile.
 They are no longer just aiming for maximal THC content.
 Different products in dispensaries even list CBD content alongside THC content now.